JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 1. The gradient-weighted class activation map for  the first convolutional layer of the selected model - **CNN Model With Batch Normalization Regularization** highlighted general image features that lead to the activation of the different image categories.
     * 1.1 Images identified with <span style="color: #FF0000">CLASS: COVID</span> had the following characteristics:
         * 1.1.1 Denser intensity for the part of the image pertaining to the lung
-        * 1.1.2 Relatively invisible outlines for the part of the image pertaining to the thorax
+        * 1.1.2 Relatively invisible outlines for the part of the image pertaining to the bronchial structure
     * 1.2 Images identified with <span style="color: #FF0000">CLASS: Normal</span> had the following characteristics:
         * 1.2.1 Denser intensity for the part of the image pertaining to the lung
-        * 1.2.2 Clearly visible outlines for the part of the image pertaining to the thorax
+        * 1.2.2 Clearly visible outlines for the part of the image pertaining to the bronchial structure
     * 1.3 Images identified with <span style="color: #FF0000">CLASS: Viral Pneumonia</span> had the following characteristics:
         * 1.3.1 Hazy intensity for the part of the image pertaining to the lung
-        * 1.3.2 Relatively visible outlines for the part of the image pertaining to the thorax
+        * 1.3.2 Relatively visible outlines for the part of the image pertaining to the bronchial structure
 2. The gradient-weighted class activation map for  the second and final convolutional layer of the selected model - **CNN Model With Batch Normalization Regularization** highlighted specific image features that lead to the activation of the different image categories.
     * 1.1 Images identified with <span style="color: #FF0000">CLASS: COVID</span> had the following characteristics:
         * 1.1.1 Lung fields appeared patchy and multifocal
-        * 1.1.2 Pulmonary vessels and bronchial structures are not clearly invisible with signs of obstruction or infiltration
+        * 1.1.2 Pulmonary vessels and bronchial structures are not clearly visible with signs of obstruction or infiltration
         * 1.1.3 Both lungs appear generally asymmetrical in size and density
     * 1.2 Images identified with <span style="color: #FF0000">CLASS: Normal</span> had the following characteristics:
         * 1.2.1 Clear lung fields without significant opacities or consolidations